-Thomas W. Feeley is the Helen Shafer Fly Distinguished Professor of Anesthesiology and Head of the Institute for Cancer Care Innovation at the University of Texas MD Anderson Cancer Center.
-He has a joint faculty appointment at the Harvard Business School where he is a Senior Fellow in the Institute for Strategy and Competitiveness.
-Dr. Feeley received both undergraduate and M.D. degrees from Boston University and trained in anesthesiology and critical care at Boston’s Beth Israel Hospital.
+Thomas W. Feeley, MD, is a Senior Fellow at the Harvard Business School and formerly the Helen Shafer Fly Distinguished Professor of Anesthesiology at the University of Texas MD Anderson Cancer Center in Houston, Texas.
+He headed the Institute for Cancer Care Innovation at the University of Texas MD Anderson Cancer Center until 2017 when he joined Harvard Business School full time.
+Dr. Feeley received both undergraduate and MD degrees from Boston University and trained in anesthesiology and critical care at Boston’s Beth Israel Hospital.
 He was a faculty member at Stanford University for 19 years practicing cardiovascular anesthesia and critical care.
-In 1997 he came to MD Anderson to create and lead the Division of Anesthesiology and Critical Care.
+In 1997, he came to MD Anderson to create and lead the Division of Anesthesiology and Critical Care.
 He served 18 years as the head of that organization which grew to be the largest program of its kind devoted to cancer anesthesiology and critical care.
-He also served for 6 years as the Vice President of Medical Operations at the Cancer Center before creating the Institute for Cancer Care Innovation.
-His work with the Institute focuses on research to demonstrate and improve the value of cancer care delivery.
-Dr. Feeley recently served on the Institute of Medicine’s committee on Improving the Quality of Cancer Care: Addressing the Needs of an Aging Population that produced the report titled Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis that was released in September of 2013.
-Dr. Feeley was recently appointed by former Texas Governor Rick Perry to the Board of Directors of the Institute for Health Care Quality and Efficiency.
-At the Harvard Business School Dr. Feeley works in the Institute for Strategy and Competitiveness with Professor Michael Porter and Robert Kaplan on research and education projects related to value-based health care.
+He also served for 7 years as the Vice President of Medical Operations.
+His work leading the Institute for Cancer Care Innovation focused on research to demonstrate and improve the value of cancer care delivery based on the work of Harvard Business School Professor Michael Porter.
+He joined the Harvard Business School faculty on a part-time basis in 2014 working in the Institute for Strategy and Competitiveness with Professors Michael Porter and Robert Kaplan on research and education in the value-based health care agenda with an emphasis on the role of information technology in health care.
+His interests now also include the implementation of value-based health care in delivery systems world wide.

 Case Study by Kevin P. Shah, Tracy E. Spinks & Thomas W. Feeley